oVirt/ovirt-site/source/feature/uniformssosupport.html.md

 1. The browser accesses the Reports server through webadmin (or directly)
 2. It is already logged in (when accessing through webadmin we are already logged in), so no need to authenticate, and the reports server identifies him as the user logged in (e.g, admin@internal, user1@domain1, etc.)

+#### Logout flow

+Picketlink supports "Global logout", i.e. logging out through the IDP, which basically means the user is no longer logged in, and access to any web application will result in requesting the user to login.

 ### Current status